+Are you looking for some of the best spring skiing resorts?
 We love spring skiing when warmer spells of weather and more sunshine arrive in the mountains.
-This means you can strip off the extra three layers you were wearing during January and February, put on a pair of sunglasses and enjoy a mid-afternoon beverage on a terraced mountain restaurant.
+You can strip off the extra three layers you were wearing during January and enjoy a drink on a sun terrace.
 Spring skiing has its ups and downs.
-Yes, the snow is slowly starting to turn slushy nearer the bottom of the mountain but there are plenty of resorts that maintain great snow all the way up to May.
-Here’s a list of some of the best spring skiing resorts where you can get an equal amount of snow and sun.
+Yes, the snow is slowly starting to turn slushy nearer the bottom of the mountain but there are plenty of ski resorts that maintain great snow.
+Here’s our pick of the best late season ski resorts for your next ski break.

-One of the best places to ski in April, these two resorts go hand-in-hand on this list.
-They are situated at a fantastic height of 1850/2100m making them incredibly snow sure even at resort level deep into the spring months.
+One of the best places to ski in April, these two ski resorts go hand-in-hand on this list.
+They are situated at a fantastic height of 1850/2100m making them incredibly snow sure deep into the spring months.
 The skiable slopes in the famous Espace Killy range from 1,550m all the way up to 3,455m, offering almost 2,000m of vertical skiing.
-Another bonus is that the majority of its north-facing slopes, around 60%, are all above 2,500m, on two superb glaciers.
-Both resorts have a great atmosphere with plenty of après-ski activities to enjoy, such as Val d’Isère’s popular ice-driving experience, or for the really adventurous – ice diving under the lake in Tignes.
+Another bonus is that the majority of its north-facing slopes (around 60%) are all above 2,500m, on two superb glaciers.
+Both ski resorts have a great atmosphere with plenty of après-ski activities to enjoy, such as Val d’Isère’s popular ice-driving experience, or for the really adventurous try ice diving in Tignes.

-One of the best places to ski in April, Flaine is the hidden gem on this list that most people wouldn’t contemplate for spring skiing.
+Flaine is one of the best places to ski in April.
+This hidden gem is one that most people wouldn’t contemplate for spring skiing.
 Don’t be fooled by its modest 1,600m resort height and 2,500m maximum skiing height.
-This resort is arguably one of the most snow-sure resorts on this list and in the whole of the Haute-Savoie region.
+This ski resort is arguably one of the most snow-sure resorts on this list and in the whole of the Haute-Savoie region.
 Not only does the resort have incredible high natural snowfall records due to its ideal location and proximity to other mountains but it is also set within a bowl of wind-shielding north-facing slopes.
-This means that the average 15m of snowfall that Flaine receives on its higher slopes and 6m it receives at resort level is preserved almost perfectly all the way through the season, so you can still look forward to great powder runs even in April.
+This means that the average 15m of snowfall that Flaine receives on its higher slopes is preserved almost perfectly all the way through the season, so you can still look forward to great powder runs even in April.

-Zermatt, whilst not the highest of resorts at a moderate 1,620m, can boast that it has the highest skiing in Europe.
-With slopes ranging all the way up to a staggering 3,899m resulting in it having some of the most snow-sure slopes in the whole of the Alps.
-Zermatt itself is a beautiful, lively resort filled to the brim with Alpine traditions, fantastic chalets and great restaurants that sit right in view of the iconic Matterhorn.
+Zermatt is one of the best places to ski in March.
+Whilst not the highest of ski resorts, at a moderate 1,620m has the highest skiing in Europe.
+With slopes ranging up to 3,899m it has some of the most snow-sure slopes in the Alps.
+Zermatt itself is a beautiful, lively resort filled to the brim with Alpine traditions.
+It has fantastic chalets and great restaurants that sit right in view of the iconic Matterhorn.
 Zermatt shares its 362km of skiing, a lot of which is above 3,000m, with its neighbours Breuil-Cervinia and Valtournenche in what is known as the Matterhorn Ski Paradise area.

 Are you interested in a spring skiing holiday?
-Call our ski experts on 020 7471 7700 to find out more about the best places for spring skiing.
+Call our ski experts on 020 7471 7700 to find out more about the best late season ski resorts.

 We’re working hard to be accurate but these are unusual times.
 We understand there will be some form of après but it will be different this year so please do call to speak to our ski experts for the latest information.